tiprankstipranks

 We have significant international operations and are exposed to risks associated with doing business globally.

 We sell and distribute our products directly in many key international markets in Europe, Asia, North America and elsewhere around the world.
 These activities have resulted and will continue to result in investments in inventory, accounts receivable, employees, corporate infrastructure and facilities.
 In addition, in the United States, there is a limited number of suppliers of certain raw materials and components for our products as well as finished goods that we sell, and we have increasingly become more reliant on suppliers and vendors located outside of the United States.
 The operation of foreign distribution in our international markets, as well as the management of relationships with international suppliers and vendors, will continue to require the dedication of management and other resources.
-We also manufacture certain of our products outside of the United States, including some of our golf balls and substantially all of our golf gloves in Thailand and the majority of our golf shoes through our joint venture in China.
-The current U.S. presidential administration may support and introduce certain new tax, trade and tariff proposals, modifications to international trade policy and other changes, which may affect U.S. trade relations with other countries.
+We also manufacture certain of our products outside of the United States, including some of our golf balls and substantially all of our golf gloves in Thailand, and we contract to manufacture substantially all of our FootJoy footwear in Vietnam.
+Political, social and geopolitical conditions in the markets in which our products are manufactured and/or sold have been and could continue to be difficult to predict, and may result in adverse effects on our business.
+The effects of elections, referendums or other political conditions, events, tensions, wars, and other military conflicts in these markets have in the past impacted and could continue to impact how existing laws, regulations and government programs or policies are implemented or result in uncertainty as to how such laws, regulations, programs or policies may change, including with respect to the negotiation of new trade agreements, new, expanded or retaliatory tariffs against certain countries or covering certain products or ingredients (including recent U.S. tariffs imposed or threatened to be imposed on China, Canada and Mexico and other countries and any retaliatory actions taken by such countries), sanctions, environmental and climate change regulations, taxes, benefit programs, the movement of goods, services and people between countries, relationships between countries, customer or consumer perception of a particular country or its government and other matters.
+Such uncertainty could have a negative impact on our business.
 Further, any changes in global or national political movements or trade policies could alter the trade environment and consumer purchasing behavior which, in turn, could have a material effect on our financial condition and results of operations.
-While the United Kingdom's exit from the European Union ("Brexit") on December 31, 2020 is now complete, policies and border control procedures continue to evolve and we continue to monitor the impact from related costs and on product transit times into the European Union and United Kingdom.
-As a result of our international business operations, we are exposed to increased risks inherent in conducting business outside of the United States.
-In addition to the uncertainty and the foreign currency risks discussed previously under "-Our operations are conducted worldwide and our results of operations are subject to currency transaction risk and currency translation risk that could materially adversely affect our business, financial condition and results of operations," these risks include: - increased difficulty in protecting our intellectual property rights and trade secrets;- unexpected government action or changes in legal, trade, tax or regulatory requirements;- social, economic or political instability;- the effects of any anti-American sentiments on our brands or sales of our products;- increased difficulty in ensuring compliance by employees, agents and contractors with our policies as well as with the laws of multiple jurisdictions, including but not limited to the U.S. Foreign Corrupt Practices Act (the "FCPA"), and similar anti-bribery and anti-corruption laws, local and international environmental, health and safety laws, and increasingly complex regulations relating to data privacy and the conduct of international commerce;- increased difficulty in controlling and monitoring foreign operations from the United States, including increased difficulty in identifying and recruiting qualified personnel for its foreign operations; and - increased exposure to interruptions in air carrier or ship services.
+In addition to the uncertainty and the foreign currency risks discussed previously under "-Our operations are conducted worldwide and our results of operations are subject to currency transaction and translation risks that could materially adversely affect our business, financial condition and results of operations," we are exposed to increased risks inherent in conducting business outside of the United States, including: - increased difficulty in protecting our intellectual property rights and trade secrets;- unexpected government action or changes in legal, trade, tax or regulatory requirements;- social, economic or political instability;- the effects of any anti-American sentiments on our brands or sales of our products;- increased difficulty in ensuring compliance by employees, agents and contractors with our policies as well as with the laws of multiple jurisdictions, including but not limited to the U.S. Foreign Corrupt Practices Act (the "FCPA"), and similar anti-bribery and anti-corruption laws, local and international environmental, health and safety laws, and increasingly complex regulations relating to data privacy and the conduct of international commerce;- increased difficulty in controlling and monitoring foreign operations from the United States, including increased difficulty in identifying and recruiting qualified personnel for its foreign operations; and - increased exposure to interruptions in air carrier or ship services.
 Any violation of our policies or any applicable laws and regulations by our suppliers or manufacturers could interrupt or otherwise disrupt our sourcing, adversely affect our reputation or damage our brand image.
 While we do not control these suppliers or manufacturers or their labor practices, negative publicity regarding the management of facilities by, production methods of or materials used by any of our suppliers or manufacturers could adversely affect our reputation and sales and force us to locate alternative suppliers or manufacturing sources, which could materially adversely affect our business, financial condition and results of operations.

 Natural and Human Disruptions - Risk 1